- Watchpoints are supported only in native COBOL or in PL/I code.

 - Click on the item in the

-Edit Condition Expression: a conditional expression, such as
+Edit Condition Expression - this starts the command palette for you to type a conditional expression, such as

-Edit hit count: this represents the number of times that the area of memory is updated; click the current hit count criteria and select
+This represents the number of times that the area of memory is updated.

 If you define both an expression and a hit count value, both criteria must be satisfied before execution will halt.